 2. Global explainable approaches

-These work by querying an AI algorithm as though it were a black-box to produce a separate model that explains the algorithm.
+These work by querying an AI algorithm as though it were a black-box system to produce a separate model that explains the algorithm.

 One widely used example of this approach is SHapley Additive exPlanations (SHAP).